 1. Ditch the Paper, Keep the Knowledge

-The fastest way to embrace eco-friendly learning is to go digital.
-Switching from physical notebooks to apps like OneNote, Evernote, or Notion doesn’t just save trees—it saves your sanity.
-Digital notes are searchable, impossible to lose, and don't weigh ten pounds in your backpack.
+The fastest way to adopt eco-friendly learning is to go digital.
+Switching from physical notebooks to apps like OneNote, Evernote, or Notion saves trees and helps you stay organized.
+Digital notes are searchable, easy to find, and light to carry.

 Instead of hunting down expensive, heavy textbooks that will eventually just gather dust, look for e-books or PDFs.
 They’re lighter, usually cheaper, and won’t end up in a landfill.
 Integrating sustainable practices into your learning can significantly reduce your ecological footprint, and a paperless workflow is the best place to start.